- What is an Airbnb Payment Scam?

 - Another third-party payment app

 The host may even entice you with a better rate or a discount if you agree to their terms.
-Since you’re interested in the property and a discount, you agree to pay for the stay outside of the app.
+Since you're interested in getting a great deal on the property, you agree to pay using their specified payment method (outside the app/website).

 The Listing Is Fraudulent

-Even if you’re able to stay at the property, you might encounter problems and find out that it falls short of the glowing description on the site.
+Even if you can stay at the property, you might encounter problems and find out that it falls short of the glowing description on the site.
 For example, it could be dirty or double-booked.

 You Are Unable to Get a Refund